bsuraj23/NineThirtyBatch/README.md

  that happens when two or more people,ideas or thinks.A.stay calm and listen carefully.B.communicate clearly without blaming.C.find a compromise or middle ground.

 (3-09-2025).

 1.EXCEPTIONS:An exception is an event that occurs during the execution pf a program,disrupting the normal flow.exception are usually runtime problem that can be handled with try-except.ERROR:An error usually happens because of a problem in the program or evnironment that connot recovered from easily. errors are often serious issues in the system or code logic.once an error,the program typically stops execution.

 2.There are two types of exceptions in python . a.built-in exception b.user-defined exceptions

-3.none is not a datatype.it is a special constant and an object of none type.
+3.none is not a datatype.it is a special constant and an object of none type .
 4.five pillor of oops are:

 a.class
 b.object
 c.encapsulation